1951 Australian Communist Party ban referendum: The Communist Party Dissolution Act

 On 23 June 1950, the Communist Party Dissolution Bill 1950 (Cth) was introduced.
 In his speech introducing the Bill, PM Menzies read out the names of 53 members of the Communist Party of Australia, referring to them as a "traitorous minority" which threatened the security of the nation.
 The Bill passed the House of Representatives, but struggled to pass the Senate, which had a Labor party majority.
-Labor senators agreed that the Communist Party should be dissolved, but held reservations about allowing the Governor-General to 'declare' people communists.
+Labor senators agreed that the Communist Party should be dissolved, but held reservations about allowing the Governor-General in Council (the executive government) to 'declare' people communists.
 These reservations were especially strong after Menzies admitted that the names of Communist Party members which had been read out on the House floor contained errors.
 Amendments were proposed that removed this power, but the Labor Party later withdrew its opposition and the Bill passed the Senate without amendments on 19 October 1950.
 It was brought into effect as the Communist Party Dissolution Act 1950 (Cth) on 20 October 1950.

-The Act authorised the Governor-General to declare any person a communist, where they are satisfied that person is "engaged, or is likely to engage, in activities prejudicial to the security and defence of the Commonwealth or to the execution or maintenance of the Constitution or of the laws of the Commonwealth".
+The Act authorised the Governor-General to declare any person a communist, where the executive government was satisfied that person is "engaged, or is likely to engage, in activities prejudicial to the security and defence of the Commonwealth or to the execution or maintenance of the Constitution or of the laws of the Commonwealth".
 Such persons were not allowed to be employed by the Commonwealth in public service, or in industries considered vital to the defence of Australia.
 They were not permitted to run for office and were prohibited from joining a union.
 The Communist Party of Australia was declared an unlawful organisation and was dissolved, its property forfeited to the Commonwealth without compensation.
-Affiliated organisations were also liable to be declared unlawful, at the discretion of the Governor-General.
+Affiliated organisations were also liable to be declared unlawful, at the government’s discretion.